MikesGlitch/mikesglitch.com/content/projects/budget-desktop-app.md

 ---
-title: My first Blog Post
+title: Budget desktop app
-description: Learning how to use @nuxt/content to create a blog
+description: A desktop app that allows you to create a budget
 img: first-blog-post.jpg
-alt: my first blog post
+alt: Budget desktop app
 timeToRead: 5 minutes
 ---
-## My first blog post
+## Spotify current song

-Welcome to my first blog post using content module
+Budget desktop app.

 <info-box :time-to-read="timeToRead">
   <template #info-box>
     This is a vue component inside markdown using slots